laminlabs/nbproject/docs/tutorials/index.md

 # Tutorials

-Get started and learn how to use nbproject.

-## Manage each notebook one by one
+Get started with managing notebooks interactively, one by one.

 ```{note}